mhvuze/Elite/README.md

 1. Download and extract the package
 2. Download the nuget command-line utility (https://docs.nuget.org/consume/installing-nuget)
 3. Run nuget restore, targetting Elite.sln (e.g. "nuget.exe restore Elite.sln")
-4. Run Install-ElitePaddles-1.ps1 from the directory where it is packaged, alongside Elite.sln
+4. Run Install-ElitePaddles.ps1 from the directory where it is packaged, alongside Elite.sln
-5. Open the solution in Visual Studio, select your platform and rebuild everything
-6. Right click on EliteUI project, Store -> Create App Package
-7. "No" to Windows Store upload, select \Elite\EliteUi\Out\EliteUi\AppPackages\ as output directory, don't generate app bundle and select your platform package
-8. Create the appx, then run Install-ElitePaddles-2.ps1

-I splitted the original Install-ElitePaddles.ps1 script in two parts.
-In summary, they will perform the following tasks:
+I suggest looking through Install-ElitePaddles.ps1 so you understand what it's doing.
+In summary, it will perform the following tasks:

 1. Modify the dependencies of the Elite.csproj file to point to the directory of the XboxDevices app
+2. Compile Elite.sln targeted to your current platform, which includes:
+  * The ElitePaddles app
+  * ElitePaddlesServiceHost which hosts a local service used by ElitePaddles to bypass the SendInput restrictions of UWP
-2. ACL the URL http://+:8642/EliteService to the active user so ElitePaddlesServiceHost can listen on it
+3. ACL the URL http://+:8642/EliteService to the active user so ElitePaddlesServiceHost can listen on it
-3. Generate a certificate to sign the appx package.
+4. Generate a certificate to sign the appx package.
 The user will be prompted for passwords to create the certs, and then again to use them
-4. Add the certificate to the root store and sign the appx package.
+6. Add the certificate to the root store and sign the appx package.
-5. Deploy the ElitePaddles appx package.
+7. Deploy the ElitePaddles appx package.
-6. Enable loopback on the ElitePaddles app
+5. Enable loopback on the ElitePaddles app

 ### Running the Application